codemargaret/sparkletown/src/index.md

 layout: home
 ---

-This will chronicle my journey into Bridgetown and Bulmatown, with a short stop for some shopping.
+My journey into Bridgetown and Bulmatown, with a short stop for some shopping.

 ----
 {: .my-6}